-Your Spending section
+Your Spending Section

 However, the data labels of the doughnut chart make them look slightly cluttered.
 By avoiding overlapping of data labels and by connecting each data label to its respective wedge, they could make the doughnut chart look cleaner and less cluttered.
 (Here’s how we do it!)

-However, I feel that the chart should clearly mention in the caption that the comparison is to the previous month (eg: Current account balance trends compared to previous month).
+However, in the caption, the chart should mention the comparison to the previous month (e.g., the current account balance trends compared to the last month).
 This will set the context for the users even before they go into the particulars of the chart.
 (Related read: 5 tips for writing great chart captions)

 The Adjust button takes you to the Future Planner > Budget Tracker section.